-Height of cut may vary due to the amount of tread on the tires, tire diameter or inflation pressure.
+- Height of cut may vary due to the amount of tread on the tires, tire diameter or inflation pressure. - For best results, adjust the rear deck rollers for the height of cut to be used (see below).

 DECK ROLLERS

 The deck rollers are adjustable up and down to provide improved deck flotation and scalping protection at various heights of cut.
 They are not intended to ride continuously on the ground.
 Adjust no closer than 3/8" (10mm) to the ground.